 For Souciant, all media is equal.
 Souciant publishes everything.
 That is, everything that conforms to our editorial mandate.

 ‘Souciant’ means we care.

-- Charlie Bertsch is a teacher and writer living in Tucson, Arizona.
-A founding editor and regular contributor to one of the world's first online magazines, Bad Subjects, his work has appeared in numerous publications including The Oxford American, Punk Planet, Tucson Sentinel, Phoenix New Times, Cleveland Scene, and the San Francisco Bay Guardian.
-He has served as the Music Editor for Tikkun and Zeek.
-His essays have appeared in Let Fury Have The Hour: The Punk Rock Politics of Joe Strummer, The Anti-Capitalism Reader: Imagining a Geography of Opposition, and both Bad Subjects collections, Collective Action and Political Education for Everyday Life.
-Charlie is currently at work on a book about memoir in the age of New Media.
+Charlie Bertsch lives in Tucson, Arizona.
+A founding editor and regular contributor to one of the world's first online magazines, Bad Subjects: Political Education for Everyday Life, his work has appeared in numerous publications since including The Oxford American, Punk Planet, Phoenix New Times, Cleveland Scene, Tucson Sentinel, and the San Francisco Bay Guardian.